prelert/kibana-swimlane-vis/README.md

 ## Usage

 The first step in creating the visualization is to configure the metric that will be displayed.
-Select the Elasticsearch aggregation to be used - count, average, sum, min and max are currently available.
+Select the Elasticsearch aggregation to be used - count, average, sum, min, max and unique count are currently available.
-If using average, sum, min or max, select the numeric field that will be aggregated.
-From Kibana 4.5, a custom label can also be entered if desired, which will be displayed against the value in tooltips.
-In our example we are plotting maximum response time, with the numeric value stored in the `actual` field of the results:
+If using average, sum, min, max or unique count, select the numeric field that will be aggregated.
+A custom label can also be entered if desired, which will be displayed against the value in tooltips.
+In our example we are plotting average response time, with the numeric value stored in the `responsetime` field of the index:

 ![image](resources/step1.png)